wolfibcom/wolfibcom.github.io/_posts/2016-12-5-Image-Recognition-Intro-Part-1.md

 One last thing you probably noticed: the test accuracy is quite a lot lower than the training accuracy.
 If this gap is quite big, this is often a sign of overfitting.
 The model is then more finely tuned to the training data it has seen, and it is not able to generalize as well to previously unseen data.

 This post has turned out to be quite long already.
 I'd like to thank you for reading it all (or for skipping right to the bottom)!
 I hope you found something of interest to you, whether it's how a machine learning classifier works or how to build and run a simple graph with TensorFlow.
 Of course, there is still a lot of material that I would like to add.
 So far, we have only talked about the softmax classifier, which isn't even using any neural nets.
-My plan for the next part is to change that, and to find out how much using a small neural network model can improve the results.
+My [next blog post]({% post_url 2016-12-5-Image-Recognition-Intro-Part-1 %}) changes that: Find out how much using a small neural network model can improve the results!